 Our ambition is for our global supply chain to share our commitment to the continuous improvement of the water environment and wider sustainable development.
 Our Sustainable Supply Chain Policy applies across all of our supply chain activities and seeks to articulate a consistent approach with straight forward expectations..

 We will work with our supply chain to ensure security of essential supplies, continually reduce demand for depleting natural resources and to enable a cycle of social, economic and environmental improvements.
 We expect a similar message to be passed through the supply chain by everyone we work with.
 We have launched a new framework to consistently incorporate a holistic set of sustainability criteria in our procurement decisions.
 From September 2015 all new contracts have been required to follow our new framework which includes for a sustainability risk assessment.

-You can find our more about working with our supply chain here.
+Find out more about working with our our supply chain.